kareemsabri/code-katas/sort-it-out/README.md

   aaaaabbbbcccdeeeeeghhhiiiiklllllllmnnnnooopprsssstttuuvwyyyy

 The program ignores punctuation, and maps upper case to lower case.

-Are there any ways to perform this sort cheaply, and without using built-in libraries?dictionary.
+Are there any ways to perform this sort cheaply, and without using built-in libraries?

 |-----------------------------------------------------------------------------------------------------------------------------------------------------------|

 Sorting Balls is in lottery.c.
 This is a set problem.
 Since we know the entire universe of possible integers, [0,N), and we know repitition is not allowed, this is an ideal scenario for a bitmap.
 For N balls I allocate N bits (plus possibly some extra, smallest addressable unit is a byte).
 Bit with index i set to 1 means i has been drawn.
 This solution has constant-time insertion, and O(N) printing time.

+Sorting Characters is in sorting-characters.c.
+This is called Sorting Characters, but it can be accomplished just as easily by counting the occurence of characters.
+Again, because we know the entire universe of characters ['a','z'], or [97,122] in ASCII, we can just map these codes to an array of length 26 (97->0, 98->1, ... , 122->25) and store the number of occurences of each character in its corresponding index.
+Sorting a string of length n is then O(n) - because insertion is O(1) - and printing is O(n).
+This is basically the world's simplest hash table, with hash function key - 97.